clipperhouse/jargon/README.md

 Dunno yet, some ideas…

-- Recognition of domain terms appearing in text
+- Recognition of domain terms in text
-- NLP on unstructured data, when we wish to ensure consistency of vocabulary, for statistical analysis.
+- NLP for unstructured data, when we wish to ensure consistency of vocabulary, for statistical analysis.
 - Search applications, where searches for “Ruby on Rails” are understood as an entity, instead of three unrelated words, or to ensure that “React” and “reactjs” and “react.js” and handled synonmously.